g-i-n-g-y/B.E.N./README.md

 - [Archive Team Warrior](https://en.wikipedia.org/wiki/Archive_Team)

 # Future Plans
 Grab a Lenovo ThinkCentre and install Proxmox on it.
 Use proxmox to host immich and test VMs.
 Immich will back up to unRaid Array.
+I will be naming that one [MiniBot](https://github.com/g-i-n-g-y/MiniBot).
+As these devices are know for their power efficencies it's a fitting name.